-Trees and Tu B'Shevat (For kids in Grades 1 to 5)
+Trees and Tu B'Shevat (For kids in Grades 1 to 5) Sunday, January 16 at 2:00 PM

 Let's celebrate the trees' birthdays by making creative birthday cards!

 Pre-registration required via email to Anat Kriger.
 To view our COVID-19 protocols and requirements, click here>>